-A small residential village is proposed with an overall capacity to accommodate approximately 130 dwellings or 350 residents.
-The village is to provide for a range of housing choices from traditional to small lot housing and, where appropriate, duplex dwellings and townhouse units.
+A residential village is proposed with an overall capacity to accommodate approximately 180 dwellings or some 500 residents.
+The precinct is to provide for a range of housing choices from traditional to small lot housing and, where appropriate, duplex dwellings, townhouse units and/or other forms of medium density residential development.
 Rear lane access may also be provided to some small lots, which are typically located adjacent to parks, to achieve a distinctive architectural style and streetscape by removing garages and garbage collection to the rear of housing.